Topological noetherianity for powers of algebraic representations: Introduction

 Let $E$ be an algebraic $G$-representation where $G$ is one of the above groups.
 Its dual $E^*$ coincides with the closed points of $\operatorname{Spec}(k[E])$ from which it inherits the Zariski topology.

 Consider a topological space $X$ with an action of a group $G$ and restrict the attention to closed subsets stable under the action of $G$.
 The space $X$ is \textit{topologically} $G$-Noetherian if every descending chain of closed $G$-stable subsets stabilizes.
+If $X$ is an algebraic variety, topological $G$-Noetherianity is equivalent to the fact that $X$ is cut out set-theoretically by the $G$-orbit of finitely many equations.

 The main result of this paper is:

 \begin{thm} Let $G$ be one of the groups $\oGL, \oO,$ or $\oSp$.
 Let $E$ be an algebraic $G$-representation.
 Consider the action of the group $\oSym \times G$ on the countable direct sum $E^{\oplus \mathbb{N}}$ with $\oSym$ permuting the copies of $E$ and $G$ acting simultaneously on each copy of $E$.
 Then the dual space $(E^{\oplus \mathbb{N}})^*$ is topologically $\oSym \times G$-Noetherian. \end{thm}